villekf/HELMET/README.md

 and the source code from here:
 https://github.com/arrayfire/arrayfire

+Note that on Linux platforms you might encounter instability and crashes unless the graphics functions of ArrayFire are disabled.
+You can fix this easily by either renaming or deleting all libforge.so files in the ArrayFire lib-folder (e.g. `\opt\arrayfire\lib` or `\opt\arrayfire\lib64` if the default location is used).

 On Windows you might need to install [Visual Studio 2015 (x64) runtime libraries](https://www.microsoft.com/en-in/download/details.aspx?id=48145) first before installing ArrayFire.

 After installing/building ArrayFire, a C++ compiler is needed in order to compile the MEX-files and use this software.
-Visual Studio and GCC have been tested to work and are recommended depending on your platform (Visual Studio on Windows, GCC on Linux, clang should work on MacOS).
-Specifically, Visual Studio 2019 have been tested to work on Windows 10 and as well as G++ 7.3 and 9.3 on Ubuntu 20.04.
+Visual Studio and gcc have been tested to work and are recommended depending on your platform (Visual Studio on Windows, gcc on Linux, clang should work on MacOS).
+Specifically, Visual Studio 2019 have been tested to work on Windows 10 and as well as g++ 7.3 and 9.3 on Ubuntu 20.04.
 The use of MinGW++ on Windows requires manual compilation of ArrayFire on Windows with MinGW.
 For instructions on how to do this, see [here](https://github.com/villekf/OMEGA/wiki/Building-ArrayFire-with-Mingw-on-Windows)).
 Note that Octave support has not yet been implemented.

 Visual studio can be downloaded from [here](https://visualstudio.microsoft.com/).